-Interviewer: Is there still time for more survivors of abuse to come forward with allegations against the boarding school?
+Laurence Banville: Is there still time for more survivors of abuse to come forward with allegations against the boarding school?

-Mr. Petrone: There are statutes of limitations for each state depending on where the alleged abuse took place, so it’s best to get in contact with a law firm in your area to understand the regulations for your state.
+Mr. Frazier: There are statutes of limitations for each state depending on where the alleged abuse took place, so it’s best to get in contact with a law firm in your area to understand the regulations for your state.

-Interviewer: What legal rights do victims of child abuse have with the current allegations being brought against the Christian reform school?
+Laurence Banville: What legal rights do victims of child abuse have with the current allegations being brought against the Christian reform school?

-Mr. Petrone: Legally, schools are responsible for ensuring the safety of kids on campus.
+Mr. Frazier: Legally, schools are responsible for ensuring the safety of kids on campus.
 Because the children are under supervision 24 hours a day, boarding institutions have a higher level of obligation.
 When negligence occurs and the safety of the students is put at risk, the students who have suffered trauma such as physical or sexual abuse, have a right to bring justice against the responsible person or organization that had a duty to protect them and failed.

 Free Consultations For Survivors Of Sexual Abuse